 Environmental ‘Green’ tax will be applied to all stays in accommodation registered as a hotel, resort or liveaboard from 1st November 2015.
 This adds a further US$6 per person per night and is not subject to T-GST/GST.

-From November 2016 it is also very likely that $4 will be charged per person per night for guests staying on local islands in guesthouses.
-The bill has been presented and currently we are waiting to learn of it being passed.
+From October 2016 $3 will be charged per person per night for guests staying on local islands in guesthouses.

 Always check the small print online or ask if it is not clear to ensure that all appropriate local tax is included.
 What at first appears to be a great deal may not turn out to be.